Complaints about the Housing Service:

 We define a complaint as an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.

-If you’d like to use the Council’s formal complaints procedure, please visit the Corporate Complaints page.
+If you’d like to find out more about how we handle complaints and use our formal complaints procedure, please visit the Corporate Complaints page.

 Housing Ombudsman